 All students are to attend clinic during the hours that they are scheduled.
 Be punctual.
-If you are going to miss a clinical day, please notify your CI and document the missed day in your time log and asmrtimeoff@llu.edu.
+If you are going to miss a clinical day, please notify your CI and document the missed day in your time log on Trajecsys.
 If you need to contact the Program because of an emergency, please contact the Clinical Coordinator at 909-558-4931.
 A no-call-no-show could result in probation.
 See time and attendance policy within this document.